• Skip to main content

 Why is your cat running around frantically?

 Hyperactive behavior, though normal and cute for kittens, is also commonly seen in adult indoor cats.
-It is expressed as sudden bursts of activity which usually appears to start out of nowhere and directed at no one in particular.
+It’s expressed as sudden bursts of activity which usually appears to start out of nowhere and directed at no one in particular.
 Finally, they normally end their cat zoomies abruptly.
 And then they eventually start their crazy behavior all over again.

 What causes hyperactivity in cats?